MithunDataPro/Data-Engineer-Repo/Big Data/Data Warehouse/README.md

 ## 8. **Teradata Vantage**
 Teradata Vantage is a hybrid cloud data warehousing solution that integrates analytics, data lakes, and data warehouses into a unified environment.
 It allows users to perform analytics across multiple data sources using SQL, Python, R, and other languages.

+## 9. **Informatica PowerCenter**
+Informatica PowerCenter is an ETL (Extract, Transform, Load) tool that offers capabilities for data integration.
+It helps businesses extract data from multiple sources, transform it into a usable format, and load it into the target data warehouse.
+Key features include workflow management, real-time data processing, and support for multiple data sources and targets.

+## 10. **Ataccama**
+Ataccama is a data management platform that specializes in Data Quality (DQ), Master Data Management (MDM), and Data Governance.
+It enables businesses to ensure data accuracy, consistency, and quality by offering tools for data profiling, rule creation, and observability.
+Ataccama integrates seamlessly with cloud platforms, providing automated data governance and customizable data workflows.

 # Open-Source Data Warehousing Tools

 ## 1. **Apache Hive**